-During the four years of researching and writing this book, there were many occasions on which I asked complete strangers whether they had heard of Wharfedale loudspeakers.
+During the four years of researching and writing A Pair of Wharfedales, there were many occasions on which I asked complete strangers whether they had heard of Wharfedale loudspeakers.
 Almost invariably in the case of men, and also for a substantial number of women, aged over 50, the answer would not only be “yes”, but would be followed by either: I have a pair (in use, in the garage or in the loft); I once had a pair; my father had a pair; I wished I could have afforded a pair.
 Out of their mouths came the title for the book.
 Not many, though, knew anything about the remarkable man behind the loudspeakers and the firm that made them.

 Gilbert Arthur Briggs, G.A.B. to those who knew him well, was born into a humble family in a Yorkshire textile village in 1890.
 His father died when he was nine and he went to an orphans’ school.
 Despite this inauspicious start in life he rose to become a director of a firm of textile export merchants in Bradford, but was virtually bankrupted in the Depression.
 A passion for music and a love affair with the piano had led to an interest in loudspeakers and, as the textile industry collapsed, he started a sideline to make them, called Wharfedale Wireless Works.
 He was forced to turn this into his full-time occupation in 1933.
 He had no relevant, theoretical or practical training, yet both he and Wharfedale became internationally famous, and when he died Gilbert’s obituaries referred to him as ‘the father of hi-fi’.
 His contribution to the development and popularity of ‘hi-fi’ was unique and profound.